dm-coding/civicrm-docker/README.md

 $ git clone https://github.com/djcf/civicrm-docker; cd civicrm-docker

+Edit docker-compose.yml with your preferences.
+In particular, the paths are slightly different in d7/backdrop vs d8.
+If you are using d8, modify your docker-compose.yml such that the "build" directive references either build-d8 or, conversely, build-d7.

 $ docker-compose up

 You may want to set up the installation first by configuring docker-compose.yml.
 In particular, the following environment variables are exposed for you to customise: